Bhargav36929/Automatic-Solar-Panel-Cleaning/README.md

-# Automatic-Solar-Panel-Cleaning
-Before running the dust_detection.ipynb you must place your solar panel image dataset to the google drive and accordingly give path in the notebook.
-If you want to use the functionality of SMS service provided by the Twilio you should create an account at Twilio and keep your credential in the notebook which ever are asked.
+# Automatic Solar Panel Cleaning

+## Instructions

+### Prepare Your Dataset:
+- Upload your solar panel image dataset to Google Drive.
+- Update the dataset path in the `dust_detection.ipynb` notebook.

+### Enable SMS Alerts:
+- Sign up for a Twilio account.
+- Add your Twilio credentials in the notebook to receive SMS alerts about the cleanliness status of your solar panels.